The Song of the Libelungs

 "Maybe they don't have a tongue," he suggested, but the old man shook his head disapprovingly.

 The cavalcade continued to Earth at the End of the World.
 They entered a gigantic city, much less damaged than the Plains Necropolis, signaling an area where clean weapons had been used.
-The horses' hooves sounded for a long time on the cobbles of the streets between the blocks that remained, just as they would have been in the past: no doors, no windows: simple intact parallelepipeds followed indifferently by the trot of the horses, swaying, as they march past, in the eternal twilight that reigned beneath the dragonfly cloud.
+The horses' hooves rang long on the cobbles of the streets between the blocks that remained, just as they would have been in the past: no doors, no windows: simple intact parallelepipeds followed indifferently by the trot of the horses, rocking, as they paraded by them, in the eternal twilight that reigned under the cloud of Dragonflies.

 - You are walking through the Eternal City, the old man told him.